 Welcome to the first in a series of interviews with IPaintMyMind board members!
-Our board is a diverse group of folks who come from many backgrounds, and are drawn to the IPMM mission.
+Each board member forms the diverse group of folks who come from many backgrounds, and are drawn to the IPMM mission.
 It’s so interesting to hear their stories, perspectives, and experiences watching IPMM grow and continue to better serve our communities with each iteration.

 Roxy Piersanti started as a partner teacher with IPMM’s Shared Walls™ program, and fell in love with our organization’s commitment to underfunded and underappreciated schools.
 Roxy is an arts educator, an arts administrator, and a teaching artist.
 She’s also an artist who practices fiber arts, painting, and more.
 She’s passionate about providing her students with the creative tools they need to tackle future projects and goals.
 Her love of Chicago and IPMM is infectious and this interview is a must read!